 Managing your quota using the Service Usage API

-You can use the Service Usage APIs to limit the quota usage and to get current quota limits, for Google Cloud APIs and services that are managed by Service Usage.
+You can use the Service Usage APIs to get current quotas and limit the quota usage for some Google Cloud APIs and services.
 For more information about Service Usage, see the following:

 - For an overview, see What is Service Usage?

 You cannot use the Service Usage API to request a higher quota.
-For this activity, you must use the Cloud Console.
+For this activity, you must use the Google Cloud console.

 Monitoring and alerting on quota metrics

-In addition to viewing basic quota information in the Cloud Console, Google Cloud lets you monitor quota usage, limits and errors in greater depth using the Cloud Monitoring API and UI, with quota metrics appearing in the Metrics Explorer.
-You can then use these metrics to create custom dashboards and alerts, letting you monitor quota usage over time and receive alerts when, for example, you are near a quota limit.
+The Cloud Monitoring API and UI lets you monitor quota usage, limits, and errors in greater depth.
+You can use these metrics to create custom dashboards and alerts, so you can monitor quota usage over time and receive alerts when, for example, you are approaching a quota limit.

-Cloud Monitoring supports a wide variety of metrics, which you can combine
+Cloud Monitoring supports a wide variety of metrics that you can combine

-For example, you can combine an allocation quota usage count metric with a
+usage.
+For example, you can combine a metric for allocation quota usage with a

 quota_metric filter on Cloud TPU names.